oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

     ![create region](./images/create-region.png " ")

-8. In the Property editor, enter/select the following:
+8. In the Property editor, enter/select the following: (*Note: Your Task Definition page numbers may be different.
+Ensure that you update the below SQL query to reference the correct page item numbers in your application.*)

     - Under Identification: